 What are Power BI DAX Filter Functions?

 DAX filter functions are a subset of DAX library functions.
 These functions filter a table based on user-specified conditions.
-They act very similar to filter functions in Microsoft Excel and help in narrowing your data and displaying meaningful information.
+They act very similar to filter functions in Microsoft Excel and help narrow your data and display meaningful information.

 Filter function Power BI operations can range from basic segmentation to complex filtering that involves multiple conditions.
 To help you understand how Power DAX filter functions work, we have discussed separate examples in the upcoming sections.
 But first, let us have a look at how DAX filter functions are structured.